bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 Ultimately, LMAX was able to process 6 million transactions per second through the Business Logic Processor using a single core of a commodity CPU using the Java virtual machine.
-If LMAX can achieve 6 million transactions per second, then certainly there is no need for crypto-currency and smart-contract platforms to reach for clustered solutions when they are not even processing 10 transactions per second.
+If LMAX can achieve 6 million transactions per second, then certainly there is no need for cryptocurrency and smart contract platforms to reach for clustered solutions when they are not even processing 10 transactions per second.

-## High Performance Blockchains
+## High Performance Block Chains

-To build a high performance blockchain, we must adopt the same techniques used by LMAX.
-Several key ingredients must be met:
+To implement a high performance block chain, BitShares must adopt the same techniques used by LMAX.
+Several key fundementals must be met:

-* Keep everything in memory
+* Keep everything in memory.
-* Avoid synchronization primitives (locks, atomic operations)
+* Avoid synchronization primitives (locks, atomic operations).
-* Minimize unnecessary computation in the business logic processor
+* Minimize unnecessary computation in the business logic processor.

 Memory is becoming cheaper every day because it is extremely parallel in its design.
 The amount of information that is required to track the account balance and permissions of every person on the Internet is less than 1 Terabyte of